radajakub/ObjectReconstruction/README.md

 For example: `python src/sparse.py --scene scene_1 --img1 5 --img2 6 --out out` computes the sparse point cloud for scene `scene_1` using images `5` and `6` as initial pair of cameras and saves the point cloud and the cameras into `out/scene_1` folder.

+The rectified images and data for computing disparity maps in Matlab are saved into `out/scene_1/rectified/stereo_in.mat`.

 ## Dense point cloud

 Script to compute dense point cloud from sparse point cloud and disparities computed by previous script is in `src/dense.py`.
 It saves the dense point and shows the disparity maps computed by Matlab algorithm.